costezki/owl4latex/README.md

 ## Included tools

-* [__tikz-graffoo__](manual-tikz-graffoo.pdf) - a TikZ extension to draw Graffoo diagrams.
+* [__tikz-graffoo__](manual-tikz-graffoo.pdf) - a *TikZ* extension to draw Graffoo diagrams.
 Graffoo is a tool for drawing OWL ontologies using a simple and well defined visual notation.
 This library implements the Graffoo visual notation.
+* [__listings-owl__](manual-listings-owl.pdf) - a *listings* extension to provide syntax highlighting for SPARQL 1.1 and the most in use OWL syntaxes.
+This library implements Turtle, Manchester, and Functional-Style syntaxes.

 ## Contributing
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)